(Disclosure: Some of the links below may be affiliate links)

 You know enough things and have decided on what to invest in.
 It is time to get started with the actual investing.

-If you plan on using mutual funds instead of ETFs, you will not need a broker.
-You will just need to create an account with the fund provider you have chosen.
+You will not need a broker if you use mutual funds instead of ETFs.
+You just need to create an account with the chosen fund provider.

 Each country has many brokers.
 Most big banks will be brokers themselves.
 However, banks are not the best option for a brokerage account.
 They are way too expensive.
 We are talking about an order of magnitude more expensive.